dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/about-model-governance.md

 [**Model contracts**](model-contracts): Guarantee the shape of a model while it is building to avoid surprises or breaking changes for downstream queries.
 Explicitly define column names, data types, and constraints (as supported by your data platform).

 [**Model versions**](model-versions): When a breaking change is unavoidable, provide a smoother upgrade pathway by creating a new version of the model.
-These model versions share a common reference name, and can reuse properties & configuration.
+These model versions share a common reference name and can reuse properties & configurations.